MammatusTech/qbit-microservices-examples/todo-async/README.md

-You can find the tutorial for this code here [QBit Microservices Java Lib RESTful](https://github.com/MammatusTech/qbit-microservices-examples/wiki/QBit-Microservices-Java-Lib-RESTful).
+You can find the tutorial for this code here [Tutorial on QBit Microservices Java Lib using REST](https://github.com/MammatusTech/qbit-microservices-examples/wiki/QBit-Microservices-Java-Lib-RESTful).